AwalaApp/specs/rs002-pki.md

 ## Certificate and Key Rotation

-Endpoints and gateways MAY support multiple certificates, with the same or different asymmetric keys (and potentially different addresses), at any point in time, in order to facilitate certificate or key rotation.
+Endpoints and gateways MAY use multiple certificates, with the same or different asymmetric keys (and potentially different addresses), at any point in time, in order to facilitate certificate or key rotation.

 An endpoint or gateway initiating a certificate rotation MUST share the new certificate using a _Certificate Rotation Message_ (CRM) through the appropriate [messaging channels](rs000-core.md#messaging-protocols).
 Such a message MUST:

 - Be serialized with the [Relaynet Abstract Message Format (RAMF)](rs001-ramf.md), using the octet `0x10` as its _concrete message format signature_.
 - Be signed with a certificate that the target endpoint/gateway already trusts.
 - Have their payload encrypted as specified in the [Core](rs000-core.md) and [RAMF](rs001-ramf.md) specifications.
-- Have their payload plaintext contain only the new certificate.
+- Have its payload plaintext contain only the new certificate.

 CRMs MUST be top-level messages in the [endpoint channel](rs000-core.md#endpoint-messaging-protocol), but they MUST be encapsulated in cargo in the [gateway channel](rs000-core.md#gateway-messaging-protocol) (along with parcels) to prevent malicious relayers from identifying and dropping such messages.

-All [Cryptographic Message Syntax (CMS)](https://tools.ietf.org/html/rfc5652) values in Relaynet MUST include the appropriate metadata to identify the correct certificate.
+Since a recipient could have multiple keys at any point in time, endpoints and gateways MUST include the appropriate metadata to identify the correct certificate in any [Cryptographic Message Syntax (CMS)](https://tools.ietf.org/html/rfc5652) enveloped-data values that they generate.

 ## Certificate Revocation